Jaden-Giordano/shuttle/README.md

 #### A spaceship management game

 ### How to contribute
+Check out the issue, and look at the milestones for what is needed to be done for the next build.

+### Setup
 Node will need to be installed to contribute to this project.

 You will also need to install bower and gulp-cli globally.